renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 ### 4. Install packages

-The example below, will show you how to install the Plotly package (which is used for graphing).
+The example below, will show you how to install Plotly (a popular Python package used for graphing).
 The procedure will be roughly the same for other packages.

 * (i) In Search Google type: "conda install plotly" (or the name of any other package which you like to install).
 This first search result brings you to the Anaconda.org page where you find the commmand line for installing Plotly: ```conda install -c plotly plotly```.